-- 365 a.
+- a.
 Find evidence of a thorough and high-quality public charter school application from the applicant based on the authorizing standards in subdivision (8) of subsection (a) of Section 16-6F-7. - b.
-Hold an open community hearing opportunity for public comment within the local school system where the application was denied.
+Hold an open community hearing opportunity for public comment within the local school system where the application was denied. - c.
+Find that the local board's denial of an original charter application was is not supported by the then current application and exhibits. - d.
+Take into consideration all of the following: - 1. other Other existing charter school applications. - 381 2. the The quality of school options existing in the affected community. - 383 3. the The existence of other charter schools, and. - 384 4. any Any other factors considered relevant to ensure 385 the establishment of high-quality charter schools in 386 accordance with the intent of this chapter. - e.
+Find evidence that the local school board erred in its application of nationally recognized authorizing standards. - e.
+At least 15 days prior to consideration of the application, send a letter to the chair of the local school board where the denial originated informing the local school board that the commission will hear the appeal pursuant to a public hearing and will provide the chair, or his or her designee, the opportunity to address the commission at that public hearing.

-- 372 c.
-Find that the local board's denial of an original 373 charter application was is not supported by the then current 374 application and exhibits. - d.
-Take into consideration all of the following: - 1. $\frac{\text{other}}{\text{other}}$ Other existing charter school applications. - 377 2. the The quality of school options existing in the affected community. - 379 3. the The existence of other charter schools, and. - 380 4. any Any other factors considered relevant to ensure 381 the establishment of high-quality charter schools in 382 accordance with the intent of this chapter. - e.
-Find evidence that the local school board erred in its application of nationally recognized authorizing standards. - (d) (1) A local school board may register with apply to the department for chartering authority within the boundaries of the school system overseen by the local school board.
+the department for chartering authority within the boundaries of the school system overseen by the local school board.
 The department shall publicize to all local school boards the opportunity to register with apply to the state for chartering authority within the school system they oversee.
-By June 1 of each year, the department shall provide information about the
+By June 1 of each year, the department shall provide information about the opportunity, including a registration an application deadline, to all local school boards.
+To register apply as a charter authorizer in its school system, each interested local school board shall submit the following information in a format to be established by the department:

-- opportunity, including a registration an application deadline, to all local school boards.
-To register apply as a charter authorizer in its school system, each interested local school board shall submit the following information in a format to be established by the department: - (1) a.
+(1)a.
 Written notification of intent to serve as a charter authorizer in accordance with this chapter.